Healthy Lifestyle in a Supporting Environment

 dr. Sanne de Vries

-Sanne graduated with a degree in Human Movement Sciences and Epidemiology from the VU University Amsterdam.
+Sanne graduated in Human Movement Sciences and Epidemiology at the VU University Amsterdam.
 From 2000 to 2013, she worked as a researcher and project leader at TNO.
-Sanne earned her PhD from the VU University Amsterdam in 2009 in Social Medicine with a thesis entitled 'Activity-friendly neighbourhoods for children'.
-Sanne has been involved in more than 75 research projects involving young people, movement and health and has published more than 200 scientific reports.
-Her primary focus is on the role of the physical environment in movement behaviour, physical education and ‘nudging’, as well as the assessment of physical activity in young people
+Sanne finished her PhD at the VU University Amsterdam in 2009 in Social Medicine with her thesis entitled 'Activity-friendly neighbourhoods for children'.
+Sanne has been involved in more than 125 research projects involving youth, physical activity, healthy food choices and health and has published more than 200 scientific reports and papers.
+The role of the physical environment in physical activity, physical education and nudging have her special interest.

 +31 (0)6 - 46 87 68 52